 Once your child is born, you can apply for maternity, paternity and parental allowances via Kela.
 Parents can get the following benefits: maternity allowance and special maternity allowance, paternity allowance, parental allowance and partial parental allowance.

 In Åland, child benefits are financed by the Government of Åland.
-For child benefit, however, Ålanders also have to apply via Kela.
+But Ålanders also have to apply for child benefit via Kela.
 The rules are the same as in Finland, but the amounts are different.
 If you are a Nordic citizen working in Åland and you are covered by social security in Åland, you can get child benefit for your children.
-Find out more about child benefit in Åland:
+Read more about child benefit in Åland: